CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams

 The rest of this paper is organized as follows.
-In Section~\ref{sec:trifly:prelim}, we we introduce some preliminary concepts, notations, and a formal problem definition.
+In Section~\ref{sec:trifly:related}, we review some related studies.
+In Section~\ref{sec:trifly:prelim}, we introduce some preliminary concepts, notations, and a formal problem definition.
 In Section~\ref{sec:trifly:method}, we present our proposed algorithm, namely \cocos, and a baseline algorithm, namely \trifly.
 In Section~\ref{sec:trifly:analysis}, we theoretically analyze the accuracy and complexity of them.
 After sharing some experimental results in Section~\ref{sec:trifly:exp}, we provide conclusions in Section~\ref{sec:trifly:summary}.